CLI Commands

 Section titled “status”Show status of all workflows in the repository.

-Downloads workflow execution logs, analyzes tool usage and network patterns, and caches results for faster subsequent runs (~10-100x speedup).
+Download and analyze workflow execution logs.
+Downloads logs, analyzes tool usage and network patterns, and caches results for faster subsequent runs (~10-100x speedup).
+Overview table includes errors, warnings, missing tools, and noop messages.

 Management